DanRoscigno/katacoda-scenarios-dev/elastic-beats-hints-annotations/README.md

 ```

 ### Set the credentials
-Set these with the values from the http://cloud.elastic.co deployment
+Set these with the values from the http://cloud.elastic.co deployment:

 ```
 vi ELASTIC_PASSWORD
 vi ELASTIC_CLOUD_ID
 ```
-and create a secret in the Kubernetes system level namespace
+and create a secret in the Kubernetes system level namespace:

 ```
 kubectl create secret generic dynamic-logging \